-Table I summarizes groundwater production from the eleven basins in the region.
+Table 1 summarizes groundwater production from the eleven basins in the region.
 Table 2 summarizes reported production from each individual producer, whether public or private.
 Table 3 provides a detailed breakdown of extractions by each reporting producer (including some based in San Bernardino County) for each basin for the thirteen most recent years of available data.
 Surface diversions from the Whitewater River are not included, as the Agency is not convinced the available data are reliable enough to report.
 These diversions serve the Banning Bench and parts of the City of Banning.
-Surface diversions from Edgar Canyon are included.

-Figure 6 illustrates the long-tenn trend in reported groundwater production in the region since 1947.
+Figure 6 illustrates the long-term trend in reported groundwater production in the region since 1947.
 Figure 7 summarizes the same data since 1997, about the time significant growth started.
-Both figures show a distinct increasing trend in groundwater extractions both over the long term and over the past 16 years, though there is variability within that trend, especially over the past seven years.
-The results of these recent years show a sharp roduction in local extractions from 2008 to 2010, followed by gradual increases over the past three years, in contrast to decades of increases prior to 2008.
+Both figures show a distinct increasing trend in groundwater extractions both over the long term and over the past 18 years, though there is variability within that trend, especially over the past eight years.
+The results of these recent years show a sharp reduction in local extractions from 2008 to 2010, followed by gradual increases over the past four years, in contrast to decades of increases prior to 2008.

 Figure 6 indicates that extractions remained relatively constant from the early 1960's to the mid 1980's.
 Extractions increased gradually from that point until the mid-1990's, when they started to increase significantly.
-Figure 7 shows a significant increase from 1998 to 2006 (from less than 25,000 AF to over 35,000 AF, an increase of over 40%), and a significant decrease since that time, from over 35,000 AF to approximately 30,000 AF (a decrease of about 15%).
+Figure 7 shows a significant increase from 1998 to 2006 (from less than 25,000 AF to over 35,000 AF, an increase of over 40%), and a significant decrease since that time, from over 35,000 AF to just under 31,000 AF (a decrease of about 14%).

-Figure 8 illustrates the percentage share for each basin's total extraction within the region in 2013.
-This is somewhat different from the 2012 percentages.
-In the previous year, the Beaumont Basin represented only 48% of all extractions, compared to 54% in 2013.
-This increase was primarily at the expense of the Banning Canyon Basin (decreased from 14% to 11%), the Cabazon Basin (decreased from 4% to 2%), and Edgar Canyon (reduced from 11% to 9%).
-The Beaumont Basin is still the largest basin by far, with just over half of all extractions.
+Figure 8 illustrates the percentage share for each basin's total extraction within the region in 2014.
+This is significantly different from the 2013 percentages, and reflects the relatively greater impact of drought on smaller basins.
+In 2012, the Beaumont Basin represented only 48% of all extractions, compared to 54% in 2013 and 59% in 2014.
+This increase was primarily at the expense of the Banning Canyon Basin (decreased from 14% to 9%), the Banning Bench Basin (decreased from 6% to 3%), and Edgar Canyon (reduced from 11% to 8%).
+The Beaumont Basin is the largest basin by far, with over half of all extractions.
 The Banning Canyon and Edgar Canyon basins are next.
-Each of these is fed primarily by surface water runoff, the former through adjudicated interbasin diversions from the Whitewater River.
+The two basins mentioned above are each canyon basins fed by local runoff, and are relatively shallow and small.
+In dry years, they yield less water, which is reflected in the extraction data.
+The Banning Canyon Basin is fed largely by runoff from an interbasin transfer, the flows of which have been greatly reduced during the current drought.
+With smaller, runoff-fed basins yielding less water, purveyors must make up the difference with more water from larger basins.
+This is reflected in the increased dependence on the Beaumont Basin, with its yield increasing from less than half to nearly 60% of all production in two years.

-Table 1 indicates that total production in the region increased about 2.5% from 2012 to 2013, from 29,575 to 30,292 acre-feet.
-Compared to the peak year of 2007, when total production totaled 35,474 acrefieet, this represents a 15% reduction in groundwater production over the past five years, and the third slight increase in the past three years (an increase from 28,313 AF in 2010 to 30,474 in 2013, or about 7.5% over those three years).
+Table 1 indicates that total production in the region increased about 1% from 2013 to 2014, from 30,292 to 30,671 acre-feet.
+Compared to the peak year of 2007, when total production totaled 35,474 acre-feet, this represents a 14% reduction in groundwater production over the past six years, and the fourth slight increase in the past four years (an increase from 28,313 AF in 2010 to 30,671 in 2014, or about 8.3% over those four years).